drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 .. tip::

-  The name of your OSDSpec can be retrieved with the command ``ceph orch ls``
+  The name of your OSDSpec can be retrieved with the command ``ceph orch ls``.

 Alternatively, you can use an OSDSpec file: